Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/serialization/inetworkserializable.md

 ::: caution

-While the above example is using a class it is recommended to stick with using `struct` when implementing `INetworkSerializable` due to its lower memory footprint and it helps to avoid other serialization related issues when using a class.
+The example above uses a class, but it's generally recommended to use a `struct` when implementing `INetworkSerializable` due to its lower memory footprint.
+It also helps to avoid other serialization-related issues when using a class.

 :::